Free Nexus 5 smartphone.

 is an open-access, large-scale, participatory testbed for smartphone research.

 This probably doesn't mean much to you, so let us break it down:

 means researchers inside and outside of UB will conduct studies

 using PhoneLab.
 For example, when you participate in PhoneLab, you

 would be using applications that researchers develop and you would

 means we will have many phones involved in PhoneLab research.
 Our

-to the hands of participants in PhoneLab.
+goal is to provide 700 smartphones to the hands of participants in PhoneLab.

 means we need participants like you to join PhoneLab.
 Our phones